Lapin0t/phd-manuscript/main/06_instances.typ

 ]

 #remark[
-  The above proof of finite redex is quite remarkable: no "bad instanciation" can happen, and evaluating the application of a non-variable value _always_ creates a redex.
+  The above proof of finite redex is quite remarkable: no "redex failure" can happen, and evaluating the application of a non-variable value _always_ creates a redex.
 "Low-level" languages such as JWA which are designed around first-class continuations usually have this stronger property.